raganwald/raganwald.github.com/_posts/2015-02-23-the-last-word-on-interviewing.md

 ### flaws in the solution given

-Now, the Carpenter's solution is not correct, not even close.
+The Carpenter's solution is not correct.
 This is partly deliberate, partly accidental.
 When I wrote the problem, I deliberately inserted a rather obvious flaw.
 Here's his complete solution:

 {% highlight javascript %}
 const Game = (size = 8) => {